tanyaw/CS380/README.md

 # CS380

-Create packets implementing IPv4 and IPv6 protocol
+Create packets implementing IPv4, IPv4 with UDP, and IPv6 protocol using bit manipulation and socket programming